 In 2021, with more than 60% of small businesses receiving cyber attacks each month, cyber liability insurance may be more important to the sustainability of your business than general liability.

-In addition to security and reputational repercussions, these attacks can often cause significant financial disruption—with global cybercrime costs estimated to reach a startling $6 trillion during 2021.
+In addition to security and reputational repercussions, these attacks can often cause significant financial disruption—with global cybercrime costs estimated to reach a startling $6 trillion in 2021.

 The scary part?